-Caroline Orlebar’s campaign to save Willington Dovecote
+Caroline Orlebar’s campaign to save Willington Dovecote and Stables

 The campaign to save the dovecote for the nation began in the early 20th century, but in spring 1912 Caroline Orlebar enlisted the help of Lyndon Bolton, then president of Bedford Arts Club, and he contacted the Society for the Preservation of Ancient Buildings.

 She set up a public subscription with the assistance of a local bank, to buy the impressive Tudor dovecote and a small piece of land in mid-June that year and sufficient funds had been received by mid-August.
 More than eighty people had contributed between 2s 6d and £25 each.